 2. CDs and DVDs.
 We’ve all got a collection of irreparably scratched CDs and DVDs, but rather than throw them out, why not put them to use?
 Tie an old CD to a post with a length of fishing line in the garden to scare away birds.
 The CDs twirl and glitter in the sun and wind, effectively scaring off crows and other seed pecking birds.

 3. Old jeans.
 Kid’s jeans seem to be plentiful around here, but once they reach the last child, they’re pretty beat up.
 My grandmother always cut them up into strips and tied them into rag rugs.
-However, we’ve found several crafty uses for old jeans, including this three ring binder cover that we made for all the school-aged girls in our family.
+However, we’ve found several crafty uses for old jeans to make for all the school-aged girls in our family.
 You can also cut the tags off old clothes before getting rid of them, and sew the tags together for a tag blanket that babies love.

 4. Baby diapers.
 More often than not, your little one seems to move up a diaper size overnight, leaving you with a few leftover diapers in a too-small size.
 You can always give these leftovers to your favorite little girl to put on her baby dolls, or you can save them up to make a diaper cake.
 A diaper cake is a fun project to give away at a baby shower.
 You make the “cake” out of rolled diapers and blankets, and decorate it with baby items such as rattles, ribbons, hair bows, and small toys.